The Order of the Pelican in the Kingdom of Lochac

 The Candidate is responsible for:

-Pelican Ceremony: Option 1 — Summoning the candidate or processional
+Opening Option 1 — Summoning the candidate or processional

 Herald: The strength and stability of the Kingdom lie in these virtues of its people: chivalry, creativity, and service - for if any of these are lacking, the Kingdom fails.
 The servants of the Crown support it by their efforts and with their dedication preserve the Kingdom from Extinction.
 Let the Members of the Order of the Pelican attend upon Their Majesties.